kareemashraf/bunqChat/readme.md

 php artisan migrate
 ```

-(optional) run the following command to get sample records to the database
+(Important) run the following command to get sample records to the database, and insert sample users.

 ```bash
 php artisan db:seed